ONSdigital/dp/training/README.md

 :speaking_head: - guided workshop or presentation

-:runner: - things you don't need to worry about early on, not part of onboarding
+:rocket: - things you don't need to worry about early on, not part of onboarding

 Licence
 -------